My Agency Plateaued at $30K-$50K and I Don’t Know Why

 Day 1: Complete Task Inventory

-Track every task you do for a full work day.
-Every single one.
+Track every task you do for an entire workday—every single one, without exception.

 Use a simple format: